emin-apm/emin-apm/README.md

 # Hey there! 👋

-I’m Emin, a passionate programmer with a strong foundation in JavaScript, honed through completing the rigorous SoftUni University curriculum.
-Over the past year, I’ve dedicated myself to sharpening my skills and expanding my expertise in modern technologies like React, Angular, Node.js, and MongoDB.
+I’m Emin, a passionate programmer with a strong foundation in JavaScript, built through completing the rigorous SoftUni curriculum.
+Over the past year, I’ve deepened my expertise in modern technologies such as React, Angular, Node.js, and MongoDB.

-Currently, I’m gaining hands-on industry experience as part of the Tech Lead Academy 2 internship, working on real-world projects and continuously growing as a developer.
+Currently, I’m gaining hands-on experience at Tech Lead Academy 2, where I contribute to real-world projects, strengthen my problem-solving skills, and collaborate in a team-driven environment.
+I’m eager to apply my knowledge to impactful software solutions and grow as a professional developer.

 ## 💡 About Me